AverageHelper/accountable-vue/server/README.md

 The machine that stores stuff.

-> This project is undergoing rapid development and should be considered experimental.
-Use it at your own risk. 🤙
+> This project is deprecated in favor of [Recorded Finance server](https://github.com/RecordedFinance/recorded-finance/tree/main/server).

 ## API